What I believe.

 Now… on with the show.

 I was the Digital Innovation Strategist with Cox Target Media where I worked on digital strategy and new products.
-I also consult with local companies to assist them with developing new product concepts, new business models and the people and teams to make it all happen.
-In my spare time I am working on a new opportunity that will be announced in the first second third quarter of 2011.
+I also consulted with companies to assist them with developing new product concepts, new business models and the people and teams to make it all happen.

 I was also the Co-Founder and President of Information Technology & Operations for iThinkWorks, WISEOZ.com and BusinessHelpingBusiness.com.
 With good reviews from KillerStartups.com, Mashable and others, we came close to finding our niche.
 As the cost of customer acquisition spiked, we had to kill the products.
 I’ve spent sixteen years in Information Technology as a Developer, DBA and Project Manager before moving to the New Media Group where I worked on digital strategy and new product development for Cox Target Media.

-I briefly joined IBM’s Global Services in the late 90’s, and worked with PepsiCo to improve business continuity and operating efficiencies by leveraging the latest technologies available from HP, Sun, Oracle and Sybase.
+I briefly joined IBM’s Global Services in the late 90’s, and worked with PepsiCo to improve business continuity and operating efficiencies by leveraging the latest technologies available from HP, Sun, Oracle and SQLServer.

 While with theZenith Insurance Co., in early 2000, I continued to refine system optimization, significantly reducing processing time for claims, while enhancing system availability and response time.